-Although some cities already score with advanced approaches, many of the strategies are still insufficiently implemented, according to the study authors.
-There is not a lack of ideas and strategies, but the unclear responsibilities and coordinative functions with appropriate knowledge that drive the projects forward.
-A central decision-making body, as London has engaged or one Smart City Agency as in Vienna, remedial measures would be taken and the authorities involved coordinated.
+Although some cities are already scoring with progressive approaches, many of the strategies are still inadequately implemented, according to the study authors.
+Although there is no lack of ideas and strategies, there is a lack of unclear responsibilities and coordinative functions with the corresponding knowledge that drive the projects forward.
+A central decision-making body such as that employed by London or a Smart City Agency such as in Vienna would remedy the situation and coordinate the bodies involved.

 Cities in Europe with a smart infrastructure - Vienna, London, Hamburg

 The study by Roland Berger Unternehmensberatung shows that the number of cities with a clear strategy towards Smart City has almost doubled.
 In contrast, 90 percent of all cities do not show any holistic concepts.
 It is becoming clear that there is still a lot of potential for smart cities.
 It turned out that Vienna ranks first in the world when it comes to the best smart city strategy.
 Austria's capital scores with innovative solutions for the environment, health, education, energy, living, security, waste and local commitment as well as in its progress monitoring of individual projects.
 London follows, but Asian metropolises in particular show convincing concepts.
 Of the German cities, only Hamburg and Berlin are in the top third of the ranking.

 The greatest challenges & forecast

 The problems of many large cities are often similar: long traffic jams, limited living space and increasing environmental pollution.
-Close cooperation between city administrations, companies and citizens is essential for the implementation of the Smart City-Strategies for concrete improvement of quality of life necessary.
-More and more applications are being promoted by private actors, some of whom contribute more than half of the total investment to the projects.
+Close cooperation between city administrations, companies and citizens is necessary for the implementation of smart city strategies to improve the quality of life in concrete terms.
+More and more applications are being promoted by private actors, some of whom contribute more than half of the total investment in the projects.